IonRepo/IonDiff/README.md

 However, the identification of hopping events in computer simulations typically relies on active supervision and definition of arbitrary material-dependent geometrical parameters, thus frustrating high throughput screenings of diffusing paths and mechanisms across simulation databases and the assessment of many-diffusing-ion correlations.

-Here, we introduce a novel approach for analysing ion hopping events in molecular dynamics (MD) simulations in a facile and totally unsupervised manner, what would allow the extraction of completely new descriptors related to these diffusions.
+Here, we introduce a novel approach for analyzing ion hopping events in molecular dynamics (MD) simulations in a facile and totally unsupervised manner, what would allow the extraction of completely new descriptors related to these diffusions.
 Our approach relies on the k-means clustering algorithm and allows to identify with precision which and when particles diffuse in a simulation and the exact migrating paths that they follow as well.

 Documentation showing functionality and usage of the code are provided one the [`docs`](https://iondiff.readthedocs.io/en/latest/) site.
 Please be aware that the code is under active development, bug reports are welcomed in the GitHub issues!